Bernardo-Castilho/WijmoReact/README.md

 # WijmoReact
-Wijmo 5 components for React (grid, chart, gauge, inputs)..
+Wijmo 5 components for React (grid, chart, gauge, inputs).

 [React](https://facebook.github.io/react/) is facebook's library for building user interfaces in JavaScript.
 React is unique and incredibly popular,